Protect yourself against these potentially dangerous insects.

 • Seal the cracks.
 Tuck your shirt into your pants and tuck your pants into your socks.
 Gaiters can add an additional level of protection and keep small rocks and dirt out of your shoes too.

 • Repel invaders!
-Consider treating your clothing with a persistent repellent chemical call pyrethrum.
+Consider treating your clothing with a persistent repellent chemical called permethrin.
 This substance, applied to clothing, repels ticks and biting insects for up to 2 weeks.
 Some clothing comes already coated with this deterrent.
-Apply a repellent containing at least 30% DEET to all exposed skin.
+Apply a additional repellent to all exposed skin.

 • Wash your hiking clothes.
 As soon as you get off the trail, wash your hiking clothes and dry them in a hot dryer for an hour.
 The heat will kill any ticks.